Shoowa/vamos/README.md

 ### Router Creation Requires An Interface
-The _NewRouter_ function accepts a custom interface named _HttpErrorHandler_, so that it can actually accept two different types of structs.
+The _NewRouter_ function accepts a custom interface named _Gatherer_, so that it can actually accept two different types of structs.
 The first struct, _Backbone_,  will be directly used often in the library.
 The second will be used in a downstream executable as a wrapper around the _Backbone_.
-Both can conform to the _HttpErrorHandler_ interface by adopting certain methods enumerated in _router/backbone.go_.
+Both can conform to the _Gatherer_ interface by adopting certain methods enumerated in _router/backbone.go_.

 Though an interface isn't required to use a wrapper in a downstream executable,